h5kk/geodnet-headless-console-m1-api/README.md

 ## Installation

-1. Add this repository to your Home Assistant instance.
+1. Navigate to your Home Assistant's Supervisor panel.
+2. In the sidebar click on "Add-on Store".
+3. Click the menu icon (⋮) in the top right corner and select "Repositories".
+4. Add this repository URL: `https://github.com/yourusername/your-repo-name`
+5. Click "Add".
-2. Install the "GEOdnet Headless Console API" addon.
+6. The "GEOdnet Headless Console API" addon should now be visible in the addon store.
-3. Start the addon.
+7. Click on it and then click "Install".

 ## Configuration